 Fire

 Fire is a fundamental source of energy.
-However, fires can spread quickly causing extreme heat, burns, smoke and even explosions.
+It can also spread quickly, causing extreme heat, burns, smoke, and explosions.

 Examples of actions that have won Darwin Awards with fire: